 The upgrade may be incomplete or your system may be corrupted if your internet connection is interrupted.
 Use Lish or Glish to perform this upgrade in a stable environment that does not rely on an active internet connection to your Linode.

 The steps required in this guide require root privileges.
 Be sure to run the steps below as root or with the

 sudo prefix.
-For more information on privileges see our
+For more information on privileges see our Users and Groups guide.

 In order to prepare your Linode for upgrade, the following steps guide you to: